 - 3030.
-INTRODUCTION TO READING.
+INTRODUCTION TO LITERACY THEORY AND PRACTICE.
 (3-3-0).
-The reading process; instructional practices and methods in reading.
+A foundation in theories, processes, and instructional approaches for literacy instruction.
 Includes field experience component. - 3040.
 DIAGNOSIS AND CORRECTION OF LITERACY DIFFICULTIES IN THE ELEMENTARY CLASS-ROOM.
 (3-3-0).
 Instruction in and application of diagnosis and instructional planning for literacy difficulties in the elementary classroom.
 Approaches and strategies, current perspectives on reading and writing, and the use and development of assessment instruments for the elementary classroom are also included in this course.
 Includes field experience component.
 Prerequisites: Admission to candidacy in teacher education; RDG 3030. - 3060.
-TEACHING READING IN THE ELEMENTARY SCHOOL.
+RESEARCH-VALIDATED LITERACY METHODS, INTERVENTIONS AND APPLICATIONS.
 (3-3-2).
-Developmental program of reading in the primary and upper elementary grades, content, materials, methods, and techniques used in teaching reading in elementary school.
+Advanced knowledge of developmental aspects of literacy in the elementary grades: content, materials, methods, and techniques used in teaching literacy in the elementary school.
 Includes field experience component.
-Prerequisites: 3030, admission to candidacy for a degree in teacher education. - 4080.
+Prerequisite: RDG 3030 and admission to candidacy for a degree in teacher education. - 4080.
 TEACHING READING IN THE CONTENT AREAS.
 (3-3-1).
 Address content area literacy; including literacy and language processing, subject matter standards and benchmarks, comprehension, vocabulary and study skills in the content classroom.
 Other topics are assessment of student progress in performance terms, rubrics, writing across the curriculum, address the needs of diverse and multi-cultural student population, use of technology, evaluation of instructional materials, learning styles, and instructional strategies.
 Field experience component included.
 Prerequisite: Admission to candidacy in secondary and K-12 certification areas. - 4610.
 READING IN EARLY CHILDHOOD.
 (3-3-0).
 Instructional techniques and materials for development of basic reading and other language arts skills in the early childhood years, with special attention to research in and development of language skills.
 Prerequisites: 3030, 3060 (for undergraduate credit); undergraduate or graduate reading coursework and consent of instructor (for graduate credit).